- be_ixf; php_sdk; php_sdk_1.4.18

 PhD, Cell, Molecular, and Developmental Biology, Tufts University, 2018; BS, Biological Sciences, Ohio University, 2008

-Dr. LaBonty is a cell and developmental biologist and geneticist who has used a variety of model organisms to study the genetic basis of diseases.
-Her research uses the invertebrate organism C. elegans to identify genetic interactions that play a role in the proper function of the primary cilia, a tiny cellular structure essential for sensing behaviors in C. elegans.
-She uses gene editing techniques to study how gene disruptions alter the structure and function of ciliated sensory neurons and behaviors linked to these neurons.
-While Dr. LaBonty’s work is currently focused on understanding genes involved in sensory neuron function in C. elegans, she has also spent time studying skeletal development and diseases in zebrafish, and cellular pattern formation in the eyes of fruit flies.
-Dr. LaBonty joined the Biology Department in 2021 and teaches courses in principles of biology, cell biology, and microbiology.
-Read full bio
+Dr. LaBonty is a developmental cell biologist and geneticist who uses a variety of model organisms to study the mechanistic basis of human diseases.
+Her research uses the invertebrate organism C. elegans to study sensory-mediated behaviors.
+Current projects in her lab are working to: 1) determine how genetic variations can change primary cilia structure and function to alter normal sensory behaviors; and 2) understand how nematode foraging behaviors evolve in response to wildfire-exposed food sources.
+While Dr. LaBontry’s work is currently focused on studying behavioral changes in C. elegans, she has also spent time studying skeletal development and diseases in zebrafish, and cellular pattern formation in the eyes of fruit flies.
+Dr. LaBonty joined the Biology Department in 2021 and teaches courses in principles of biology, cell biology, developmental biology, microbiology, and immunology.
+Please click here to view her Google Scholar page.

 Office: SC 363